 The College has a number of articulation or transfer agreements, which facilitate the transfer of A.A. and A.S. graduates to four-year institutions.
 In addition, an opportunity to continue full-time study at a four-year state university or college is guaranteed to all New York residents who transfer directly from a SUNY two-year college with an A.A. or A.S. degree and who meet the SUNY application requirements.
 It should be noted, however, that this policy does not guarantee a student admission to the campus or program of his/her choice.

 Students planning to seek immediate employment upon graduation usually matriculate in an associate in applied science (A.A.S.) degree program.
 Many A.A.S. graduates, however, transfer to senior institutions.
 Dutchess Community College has transfer agreements with some senior institutions that facilitate the transfer of students from career programs.
 In general, however, graduates of career programs should anticipate needing more than two years of full-time study to complete the baccalaureate degree.
-Students considering transfer are advised to consult with a transfer advisor in Counseling and Career Services (Orcutt Student Services Center, Room 301 (845) 431-8040.
+Students considering transfer are advised to attend a Transfer 101 Workshop and then to consult with a transfer advisor in Counseling and Career Services (Orcutt Student Services Center, Room 301 (845) 431-8040.
+Students are encouraged to attend transfer fairs and transfer events held throughout the year.

 DCC graduates have transferred to all SUNY colleges and universities, as well as to other fine institutions such as Bard College, Columbia University, Cornell University, Fordham University, Marist College, Mount Saint Mary College, New York University, Pace University, Rensselaer Polytechnic Institute, University of North Carolina at Chapel Hill, Vassar College, Yale University, Tulane University, Smith College and many others.